kp3992929-debug/A-Computational-Investigation-of-the-Collatz-Conjecture/README.md

-# A-Computational-Investigation-of-the-Collatz-Conjecture
-A computational investigation of Collatz sequences for starting values from 1 to 10,000.
 # A Computational Investigation of the Collatz Conjecture

 I started this investigation to look at Collatz sequences for every starting number from one to ten thousand.